China–Uganda relations

-Relations between Uganda and the People's Republic of China were established in 1962.
-Trade between the two nations totaled over $1 billion in 2017.
+Uganda and the People's Republic of China have maintained strong economic and diplomatic relations since Uganda's independence in October, 1962.
+Trade between the two nations totaled over $1 billion in 2017, and $1.46 billion in 2024.
 Additionally, Chinese companies have contributed significantly to the building of infrastructure in Uganda.
-China also owns about 20% of Uganda's debt, equivalent to about $1.6 billion.
+China also owns about 22% of Uganda's external debt.

 Diplomatic history

 Since Uganda's independence in 1962, diplomatic relationships have existed between the two nations.
 China was one of the first nations to recognize the newly independent nation.
 In 1971, Uganda was one of 76 nations that voted in favor of Resolution 2758 restoring UN membership to the Chinese government.
 Following Yoweri Museveni's rise to power in 1986, the two nations have developed closer ties.
-The two nations have signed multiple cultural cooperation agreements, exchanging student and medical teams.
+He has made multiple visits to China, including in March 2015 to attend the Boao Forum for Asia Annual Conference, the Forum on China-Africa Cooperation (FOCAC) Beijing Summit in September 2018, and in June 2019 for a working visit.
+The two countries have also signed multiple cultural cooperation agreements since Museveni's rise, exchanging student and medical teams.
+For example, the Ministry of Foreign Affairs of China claims that since 1983 China has dispatched 23 medical teams, which total 218 medical personnel to Uganda.
+Additionally, between 2007 and 2009 China donated anti-malaria medicine worth $500,000 per year.
 Relationships between the two nations have been strengthened by a policy of non-interference in political affairs.
 Following the passage of the Uganda Anti-Homosexuality Act, 2014, Western criticism of the Ugandan government and Museveni's presidency increased.
 Many nations withdrew economic aid and support.
 China's policy of political non-involvement allowed them to take on the role of supplying aid and infrastructure to Uganda.

-As of 2021, the Ugandan ambassador to China is Crispus Kiyonga.
-The Chinese ambassador to Uganda is Zhang Lizhong.
+As of 2021, the Ugandan Ambassador to China is Oliver Wonekha The Chinese Ambassador to Uganda is Zhang Lizhong.

+Political relations

+Uganda follows the one China principle.
+It recognizes the People's Republic of China as the sole government of China and Taiwan as an integral part of China's territory, and supports all efforts by the PRC to "achieve national reunification".
+It also considers Hong Kong, Xinjiang and Tibet to be China's internal affairs.

+During the 2019-2020 Hong Kong protests, Uganda was among the African countries that expressed support for China's approach.
+In October 2019, Uganda's Ministry of Foreign Affairs issued a statement that Uganda "firmly supports the one country, two systems policy of the People's Republic of China on the matter of Hong Kong and other areas" and that "Hong Kong's affairs are China's domestic affairs."